What are Pardons?

 - Step 10.
 Submission fee to the Parole Board of Canada is $631.

-Results / effects of Canada pardons
+Results / effects of pardons Canada application

 Once your pardon has been granted the record is sealed and kept separate from active criminal records.
 When you do a criminal records search the results will be the same as if you have never had any trouble with the law.
 However, it is important to note that a pardon can be revoked if, for example, you have further trouble with the law.